-There are no rules that state small walk-in closets cannot be super stylish.
-Case in point, this glamours example by Kelly, the do-it-yourselfer behind the blog View Along the Way.
-Her goal was to create an seriously feminine closet stuffed with practical storage solutions—and she nailed it!
-DIY built-ins made optimizing her closet's skimpy square footage possible.
+There are no rules that say small walk-in closets cannot be stylish.
+Case in point, this glamorous closet by Kelly, the do-it-yourselfer behind the blog View Along the Way.
+Her goal was to create a seriously luxurious closet stuffed with practical storage solutions—and she nailed it.
+DIY built-in shelves made optimizing her closet's skimpy square footage possible.

-The right side of her closet features two separate nooks for jewelry for handbags.
+The right side of her closet features two separate nooks for jewelry and handbags.
 There are also three drawers for additional accessories.
 On the left side of her walk-in, cabinet, cubbies, and shelves carve out room for sweaters and shoes.
-A gorgeous crystal pendant light overhead brings a little bling while pretty peony wallpaper layers on girlie glam.Continue to 3 of 22 below.
+A gorgeous crystal pendant light overhead brings a little bling while pretty peony wallpaper layers on the glam.1:58

 White Wire Frame Shelves

-We get that many people do not have the budget for custom closet storage—not to mention gorgeous wallpaper.
-That is why we love this small walk-in closet transformation by Nicole from The Inspired Hive.
+Many people do not have the budget for custom closet storage—not to mention gorgeous wallpaper.
+That is why this small walk-in closet transformation by Nicole from The Inspired Hive is such an accomplishment.

 Before adding practical storage, she faked the look of expensive wallpaper using a stencil and paint.
 Her project cost less than $30.
 Next, she installed affordable wire shelving by Closet Maid.
 A shelf that measures 72-inches wide and 12-inches deep is less than $10.
-The best part?
-You can cut it into shorter pieces — win!
-Simple and stylish, white cardboard boxes from IKEA keep seasonal items concealed from view.
+The best part is that you can even cut it into shorter pieces.
+Simple and stylish, white cardboard boxes from Ikea keep seasonal items concealed from view.
 A small dresser and an end table with drawers add more room to hold stuff.
-The full sized mirror on the left is a must-have feature for any bedroom walk-in closet.
-A semi-flush mount light fixture called Livex Brighton brightens the space.
-The finishing touch is a machine washable rug.Continue to 4 of 22 below.
+The full-sized mirror on the left is a must-have feature for a bedroom walk-in closet.
+A Livex Brighton semi-flush mount light fixture brightens the space.
+The finishing touch is a machine-washable rug.Continue to 3 of 21 below.

 When you spend a lot of money on shoes and accessories, you want to protect your investment.
-That's why we love these closet organization ideas from Deborah Broockerd at Closet Factory based in Vienna, Virginia.
+That's why these closet organization ideas from Deborah Broockerd at Closet Factory (pictured) are so great.
 Notice the tall boots on the shelf?
 Little hangers prevent creases.
 On the right, scarves are folded neatly before hanging.
-Storing them this way prevents knitted yarn from snagging or sagging.Continue to 5 of 22 below.
+Storing them this way prevents the knitted yarn from snagging or sagging.Continue to 4 of 21 below.

-IKEA KALLAX Shelving Units Add Function to a Small Closet
+Shelving Units Add Function To a Small Closet

-Finnish influencer and décor trendsetter MK Maison created the organized closet of her dreams using pieces from IKEA's KALLAX collection.
+Finnish influencer and décor trendsetter MK Maison created the organized closet of her dreams using pieces from Ikea's Kallax collection.
 The large shelving on the left holds folded clothing.
-The box inserts for the lower cubbies whip up concealed storage.
-A smaller KALLAX unit placed in a corner displays accessories.
+The box inserts for the lower cubbies create concealed storage.
+A smaller Kallax unit placed in a corner displays accessories.
 To the right are two closet rods.
 The finishing touches are the full-length mirror and floor pouf.
-Both make the small closet feel more like a luxurious changing room.Continue to 6 of 22 below.
+Both make the small closet feel more like a luxurious changing room.Continue to 5 of 21 below.

 Wood Panel Ceilings

-We love this dreamy bedroom closet makeover by Lindi at Love Create Celebrate.
+This dreamy bedroom closet makeover is by Lindi at Love Create Celebrate.
 On the ceiling are weathered peel and stick wood planks by Stikwood.
 The floors were also given a lift thanks to new porcelain tiles.
 The white storage units came from IKEA.
 Smartly placed LEDs light up the cabinetry when needed.
-Not shown in the photo is the closet's sliding barn door.Continue to 7 of 22 below.
+Not shown in the photo is the closet's sliding barn door.Continue to 6 of 21 below.

 Melissa from Shabby Chic Cottage covered the walls in her bedroom closet with Cedar Safe Closet Liners.
-They are real planks of aromatic cedar wood that repels moths, cockroaches, and mildew the natural way.
+They are real planks of aromatic cedar wood that repel moths, cockroaches, and mildew the natural way.
 She says they took roughly six hours to install.
 Two stacked shelving units on the right add plenty of cubby storage.
-A rod at the back of the closet on the left (not shown) provide lots of hanging space.
-An inexpensive bath mat is a plush touch that feels super soft underfoot.Continue to 8 of 22 below.
+A rod at the back of the closet on the left (not shown) provides lots of hanging space.
+An inexpensive bath mat is a plush touch that feels super-soft underfoot.Continue to 7 of 21 below.

 Custom Closets Suit Your Specific Needs

-A pretty wallpaper pattern called Great Wave by Cole and Son's inspired the look of this custom closet in Cristin Bisbee Pries's home.
-She's the organization expert who created the blog, Simplified Bee.
+A pretty wallpaper pattern called Great Wave by Cole and Son inspired the look of this custom closet in Cristin Bisbee Pries's home.
+She's the organization expert behind Simplified Bee.

-All of the storage solutions in Cristin's walk-in is by EasyClosets.
+All of the storage solutions in Cristin's walk-in are by EasyClosets.
 She used the company's free online tool to design her space.
-The veneer on the custom cabinetry has a driftwood finish that beautifully compliments the wallpaper's ocean theme.
-Several natural accents including the jute rug and seagrass baskets add beachy charm.Continue to 9 of 22 below.
+The veneer on the custom cabinetry has a driftwood finish that beautifully complements the wallpaper's ocean theme.
+Several natural accents including the jute rug and seagrass baskets add beachy charm.Continue to 8 of 21 below.

-Lisa, the blogger who pens Garrison Street Design Studio created a functional walk-in closet using select pieces from IKEA's PAX closet system.
+Lisa, the blogger who pens Garrison Street Design Studio, created this functional walk-in closet using select pieces from Ikea's Pax closet system.
 It allowed her to add personalized solutions to her space at a fraction of the cost for custom built-ins, which could easily cost between $5,000 and $10,000.
-How much did Lisa spend?
-Less than $1,000.
+Lisa spent less than $1,000.

 She is particularly fond of her new accessory drawers shown on the left.
-They house her growing collection of designer sunglasses.Continue to 10 of 22 below.
+They hold her growing collection of designer sunglasses.Continue to 9 of 21 below.

-This stellar walk-in closet makeover by Krista at The Happy Housie cost much less than you think thanks to inexpensive removable wallpaper and cherry-picked items from IKEA's PAX Closet System.
-After installing the latter, she was shocked about the amount of stuff that could suddenly fit inside.
+This stellar walk-in closet makeover by Krista at The Happy Housie costs much less than it appears thanks to inexpensive removable wallpaper and cherry-picked items from Ikea's Pax closet organizing system.
+After installing the latter, she was shocked by the amount of stuff that could suddenly fit inside.
 So much, in fact, that Krista was able to ditch one of her bedroom dressers entirely.

 On the walls is a wallpaper pattern by Walls Need Love called The Palms in White.
-The easy to find design cost $24 per roll.
-Another need to know, it can be used over and over again and is guaranteed to restick to walls up to 99 times.
-On the floor is an inexpensive runner rug from Joss and Main.Continue to 11 of 22 below.
+The design costs $24 per roll and it can be used over and over again and is guaranteed to restick to walls up to 99 times.
+On the floor is an inexpensive runner rug from Joss and Main.Continue to 10 of 21 below.

 Minimalist Walk-in Closet

 On the back wall are three shelves and a single closet rod.
 A white dresser on the right is for folded clothing and seasonal items.
-On the right, five stainless steel rails from IKEA's GRUNDTAL kitchen series creates a nook to hang high heeled shoes.Continue to 12 of 22 below.
+On the right, five stainless steel rails from Ikea's Grundtal kitchen series creates a nook to hang high-heeled shoes.Continue to 11 of 21 below.

-These tips from Diana at Diane Elizabeth Blog will help you make the most of your tiny closet.
+This makeover and tips from Diana at Diane Elizabeth Blog will help you make the most of your tiny closet.
 After emptying out the teensy walk-in, she decided to make the most of the vertical space.
 To do so, she added additional storage solutions on top of the existing built-ins.
 Next, she personalized the area with removable wallpaper and a new flush mount ceiling light.
 Afterward, she replaced her wood closet rods with chrome ones.
 It was a smart move that elevated the look and feel of the small closet.
-To keep the updated space feeling light airy she swapped out her black velvet hangers for white ones.
+To keep the updated space feeling light airy, she swapped out her black velvet hangers for white ones.
 Next, she added labeled garment organizers to keep hanging stuff organized.
-Lastly, we love how Diana put her closet door to work (shown on the right) with a hanging shoe rack.Continue to 13 of 22 below.
+Lastly, she put her closet door to work (shown on the right) with a hanging shoe rack.Continue to 12 of 21 below.

 Custom Cubby Boxes

 Put another notch in your tool belt with this DIY closet system by Kristi at Making it in the Mountains.
-Her cubby styled units are both functional and beautiful.
-She said what makes the system so ingenious is that it is 100 percent customizable by changing the configuration or layout of the wood boxes.
+Her cubby-styled units are both functional and beautiful.
+She said what makes the system so ingenious is that it is 100 percent customizable by changing the configuration of the wood boxes.

-The main ingredients for this project are birch plywood boards.
-You will also need several tools including a saw and power drill.Continue to 14 of 22 below.
+The main ingredient for this project is birch plywood.
+You will also need several tools including a saw and a power drill.Continue to 13 of 21 below.